Technology

 San Francisco: Google DeepMind has released Gemini Embedding 2 in public preview, marking the company’s first natively multimodal embedding model.
 Available now via the Gemini API and Vertex AI, the model maps text, images, video, audio, and documents into a single unified embedding space, a capability no previous Google embedding model has offered.

 Until now, developers building search or retrieval systems across multiple media types had to stitch together separate models for each modality, maintain separate indexes, and write glue code to merge results.
 Gemini Embedding 2 eliminates that complexity.
+The simplification mirrors Google’s wider strategy of reducing friction across its AI ecosystem, including making it easier for users and teams to move from other AI chatbots to Gemini.

 A single API call can now accept interleaved inputs, a paragraph of text alongside images and an audio clip and return one embedding that captures relationships across all of them.
 Google says the model captures semantic intent across more than 100 languages, making it viable for global enterprise deployments out of the box.